que-es-como-usar-pm2

 PM2 solves all these problems by providing:

-• Auto-restart of applications when they crash
+• Auto-restart of applications when they fail

-• Monitoring and logs in real-time
+• Real-time monitoring and logs

-• Load balancing across multiple instances
+• Load balancing between multiple instances

 • You offer PM2 as a public SaaS service (would require releasing modifications)